JuozasVainauskas/Price-comparison-engine/README.md

 - [ ] Store gathered data in the database
 - [ ] Compare the gathered data
 - [ ] Password hashing/encryption
-- [ ] Register and login fomrs' error catching
+- [ ] Register and login forms' error catching
 ## Initial goal <!-- this point here is temporarily -->
 Create a program/website/app which takes the data of the prices from different shopping websites and provides a comparison in a visual manner